The X Factor (British TV series) series 14: Bootcamp

 Bootcamp was filmed live at The SSE Arena, Wembley in front of a studio audience.
 Following the filming of bootcamp and prior to the filming of the six-chair challenge, the judges' categories were revealed.
 Cowell was given the Groups, Scherzinger was given the Over 28s, Osbourne was given the Girls and Walsh was given the Boys.
-There are two different stages to Bootcamp: Wall of Songs, where a list of 35 songs appeared on a wall 4 times, and the four acts who pick the same song would perform it together, and the judges would decide instantly who would make to the 2nd stage of bootcamp: the Boot camp audition, in front of the judges and a live audience, where after an act performance the judges will instantly decide whether or not they'll make it through to the 6-Chair Challenge.
+There are two different stages to Bootcamp: Wall of Songs, where a list of 35 songs appeared on a wall 4 times, and the four acts who pick the same song would perform it together, and the judges would decide instantly who would make to the 2nd stage of bootcamp: the bootcamp audition, in front of the judges and a live audience, where after an act performance the judges will instantly decide whether or not they will make it through to the six-chair Challenge.
 The categories were all revealed in Wembley Stadium, and revealed on TV on 7 October.

 Six-chair challenge

 The six-chair challenge took place over the course of three days, from 26 to 28 July 2017, at The SSE Arena, Wembley.
 Unlike previous years, where all four judges sat together, each judge was secluded on their own while their respective category performed.
 The three remaining judges sat together and gave their own critiques of the performance, before allowing the category's judge to make the final decision.
 It was broadcast over three episodes; Osbourne choosing in the first, Cowell and Scherzinger choosing in the second, with later portions of her decisions shown, alongside Walsh's, in the third.
+During this stage, Cowell called back five rejected soloists from Osbourne's Girls category to form a new five-piece girl group; however, during their performance, he called back one member of a different girl group he had originally rejected and asked her to join the new group, resulting in the newly-six-piece girl group being sent through to judges' houses.

 Judges' houses

 The judges' categories were announced in July 2017, with additional details of the judges' houses announced in October 2017.
-Anthony Russell withdrew after the pre-recorded sections of the show and was replaced by Sam Black who was knocked out of the competition at the Bootcamp stage.
+Anthony Russell withdrew after the six-chair challenge and was replaced by Sam Black who was knocked out of the competition at the Bootcamp stage.
 Black was in Walsh's Boys category.
 In a statement, Walsh stated, "Anthony has been fantastic across the series, a great singer and performer who we are really sad to see go.
 I had to think for a long time who could take the place.
 Sam had a great reaction from the British public when his Audition aired.
 So I re-watched it and realised we missed a trick not putting him through at Boot Camp.
 He has that retro 60s style viewers will love.
 He's really likeable and talented and I can't wait to hear more."
 At the end of judges' houses, it was announced that the public could vote for a wildcard from each category bringing the total number of contestants for the live shows to 16.